Western Carpathians

 The mountain belt stretches from the Low Beskids range of the Eastern Carpathians along the border of Poland with Slovakia toward the Moravian region of the Czech Republic and the Austrian Weinviertel.
 In the south the North Hungarian Mountains cover northern Hungary.
-The area of the Western Carpathians comprises about 70,000 km².
-The highest elevation is the Gerlachovský štít (2,655m).
+The area of the Western Carpathians comprises about 70,000 km2.
+The highest elevation is the Gerlachovský štít (2,655m) situated in the High Tatra Mountains.

 Geographical definition

 Most of the perimeter of the Western Carpathians is quite sharply defined by valleys.
-To the northwest and north they are separated from the Bohemian Massif by the Forecarpathian Lowland and the Lesser Poland Upland; to the west the Moravian Gate leads over to the Sudetes.
+To the northwest and north they are separated from the Bohemian Massif by the Outer Subcarpathia and the Lesser Poland Upland; to the west the Moravian Gate leads over to the Sudetes.
 To the south the mountain chain falls away towards the Pannonian Plain, a large plain situated between the Alps, the Dinaric Alps, and the main mass of the Eastern Carpathians.

 The boundary between the Western Carpathians and the Eastern Alps is formed by the Vienna Basin, the Hainburg Hills of the Little Carpathians at Devín Gate, and a gap carved by the Danube.
 To the east and northeast the mountains are bounded by the East Slovak and Sandomierz Basins, but it is less striking and passes through highland terrain that continues to the Eastern Carpathians.

 Geology

 The Western Carpathians are part of the northern branch of alpine orogeny, which was formed by the closure of the Tethys Ocean millions of years ago.

 The Western Carpathians are part of the Alpide belt.
 To the west they longitudinally join the Alps, but the exact boundary is hidden under the Neogene sedimentary fill of the Vienna Basin.
 To the east, their boundary with the Eastern Carpathians is the valley of the Hornád or Uzh River.
-The northern boundary with the East European craton and Bohemian Massif is well marked by the thrust of nappes of the Carpathian flysch belt.
+The northern boundary with the East European craton and Bohemian Massif is well marked by the thrust of nappes of the Carpathian Flysch Belt.
 The southern boundary is less clear, because later postorogenetic evolution caused formation of basins, penetrating the mountain chain non-uniformly.

 The Western Carpathians have a complicated geological structure, that has been formed since the Paleozoic era.
 The oldest Paleozoic rocks experienced the first stage of deformation during the Hercynian orogeny, but younger Alpine overprint is common.
 Alpine orogeny affected the area in several stages from Jurassic to Neogene.
-During this period, parts of Tethys Ocean were subducted under the African plate and Western Carpathian blocks were thrust over the margin of the Eurasian plate.
+During this period, parts of Tethys Ocean were subducted under the Adriatic Plate and Western Carpathian blocks were thrust over the margin of the Eurasian Plate.